Van Independent School District

 Van Independent School District is a public school district based in Van, Texas (USA).

 In addition to Van, the district serves the city of Edom and the unincorporated community of Ben Wheeler.
 The district also serves a portion of western Smith County and extends into a small part of Henderson County.

-In 2009, the school district was rated "recognized" by the Texas Education Agency.
+For the 2022–23 school year, the district was rated by the Texas Education Agency as follows: 78 (C) overall, 79 (C) for Student Achievement, 80 (B) for School Progress, and 73 (C) for Closing the Gaps.